Your area Not set — showing everywhere

 Addressed

-Sharing personal academic achievements and future plans.
+Sharing personal academic achievements and future college plans.

 Board response

-The board acknowledged and validated the student's announcement.
+The board acknowledged and celebrated her achievements.

 Katherine Diam